wlee0127/Phase-1-Project-5Day-Forecast/README.md

 ![Alt text](image-3.png)

-Previous results will not dissapear, allowing the user to continue adding further entries to teh browser window.
+Previous results will not dissapear, allowing the user to continue adding further entries onto the browser window.

 ![Alt text](image-4.png)

+# Roadmap

+Add a refresh feature/button for each container element.

+Implement a dialog box that will display an error message if city is not found.

+# Contributing

+1. Fork the project.
+2. Create your feature branch. (git checkout -b feature/...)
+3. Commit your changes. (git commit -m "added feature")
+4. Push to the branch. (git push origin feature/...)
+5. Open a pull request.

+# License

+None

+# Acknowledgements

+Openweathermap.org/API
+Vecteezy.com
+GitHub pages
+MDN web docs